Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

-This article, with video, shows how to deal with both a sheared-off lug stud—a lug stud that breaks into the lug nut because it was cross-threaded on too tight—and a lug stud that has to be replaced because the threads are stripped beyond repair.
+In this article, which includes a video, I will show you how to deal with both a sheared-off lug stud—a lug stud that breaks into the lug nut because it was cross-threaded on too tight—and a lug stud that has to be replaced because the threads are stripped beyond repair.

-The reason why I do all my own auto repair and service is not that I'm super cheap ... it's that most shops assign simple services to their newest entry-level technicians, and they often mess it up.
+The reason why I do all my own auto repair and service is not that I'm super cheap... it's that most shops assign simple services to their newest entry-level technicians, and they often mess it up.
 They torque on oil pan bolts with a powered impact tool and then you can't get the bolt off again, or the oil pan threads get damaged.
-Or doing a tire rotation, they use the wrong size impact socket, and so they round off the lug nut points so that next time the correct sized socket won't work.
+Or doing a tire rotation, they use the wrong-size impact socket, which rounds off the lug nut points so that the next time, the correct-sized socket won't work.
 Or they put on the lug nut with a power impact tool without bothering to screw it on by hand first, and so they cross-thread the lug studs.

 I may sound somewhat critical.
 People do make mistakes.
 But when I mess up, I take ownership of the mishap and fix it.
-Or if I can't for some reason, I inform the customer and they're generally forgiving because they appreciate my honesty.
-The low-level technicians, on the other hand, will keep torquing down the nut or bolt until it's tight and leave the problem to the next guy to fix.
+Or if I can't for some reason, I inform the customer, and they're generally forgiving because they appreciate my honesty.
+The low-level technicians, on the other hand, will keep torquing down the nut or bolt until it's tight—and leave the problem for the next guy to fix.

 This 2.5-minute video with step-by-step instructions shows the replacement of a broken lug stud and a lug stud with stripped threads on a 2004 Honda Accord.
-The steps are also described lower down in the article.
+The steps are also described below.

 Step-by-Step Instructions: Replacing a Broken or Damaged Lug Stud